Industrial PhD student at DSM and DTU (Technical University of Denmark)

 Preparatory texts will be sent one month before start of the course and after receipt of the course fee.
 The complete set of course books will be supplied at the start of the course.

-In the event of your cancellation before To be announced 2023, a full refund will be granted.
+In the event of your cancellation before 27 March 2023, a full refund will be granted.
 After this date, a 25% fee charge can be made.

 Delay of payment past the final deadline as indicated on the invoice may result in cancellation of entry to the course.
 Re-entry is only possible in case of vacancies and the regular fee will be applied.
 Payment terms and deadlines will be indicated on the invoice and/or provided in an e-mail after registration, but the course fee should always be paid before the start of the course.